 October 14, 2013

-Getting your car perfectly clean inside and out is a mean challenge, even for seasoned professional detailers.
+Removing germs in cars and generally getting your car perfectly clean inside and out is a mean challenge, even for seasoned professional detailers.
 The biggest car in the world can only have so much elbow room for vacuuming, hosing, brushing, and polishing.
 The average adult will certainly have difficulties trying to reach the deepest, farthest corners of any vehicle.
 As a result, some cars can go through haphazard detailing procedures that leave certain areas not quite clean.
-Germs in cars are a common offshoot of poor car cleaning habits, not to mention that telltale musky odor that seems to permeate even the fabric of your car seats.
+Allergies are a common offshoot of poor car cleaning habits.
+Also, not to mention that telltale musky odor that seems to permeate even the fabric of your car seats.

 Germs and Contamination

-Microbes can populate a dirty car very quickly, and because they are unseen, they can accumulate in such large numbers before their presence is picked up by car owner.
-Mysophobes (people who are afraid of being contaminated with germs and bacteria), people with really bad allergies, and very young or very old people are the first ones to suffer from germ infection in your car.
+Microbes can populate a dirty car very quickly.
+And because they are unseen, they can accumulate in such large numbers before their presence is picked up by car owner.
+Mysophobes (people who are afraid of being contaminated with germs and bacteria), people with really bad allergies.
+Moreover, very young or very old people are the first ones to suffer from germ infection in your car.

-If you regularly convey passengers like them, or you yourself fall under any of the four at-risk categories above, you should rethink your car cleaning efforts and find out if there’s something you’re not doing properly.
+If you regularly convey passengers like them, or you yourself fall under any of the four at-risk categories above, you should rethink your car cleaning efforts.
+Thus, you should find out if there’s something you’re not doing properly.

 To get you started, here are the top six nastiest places in your car: